 - 1. Complete and sign the school's Leave of Absence Request Form in advance, unless unforeseen circumstances prevent the student from doing so. - 2.
-Must state the reason for the Leave of Absence (LOA) request - 3.
-Be approved by the Financial Aid Office and Future Professional Advisor - 4.
-Leaves must be a minimum of 5 days and must not exceed a total of 180 days in a 12-month period.
+Must state the reason for the Leave of Absence (LOA) request. - 3.
+Students who receive military orders must provide a copy of their military orders. - 4.
+Be approved by the Financial Aid Office and Future Professional Advisor.